 Flip it upside down and decompress your back by trying an invert. you can work up to letting go with your hands in this pose.
 This will help build your abs and arms, and is a lot of fun!

-Now you know what to expect in your first aerial silks class at South Dakota Aerial & Arts.
 There are many variations to these movements, but starting with these basics will help you build strength and mobility to continue to excel in aerial arts.
 Can't do one of these poses on day one?
 That is completely normal!
 All of these movements take time and will become easier as you continue with classes.